Quansight-Labs/jupyter-accessibility-workshops/code-of-conduct.md

 Jupyter accessibility workshops are events within the Project Jupyter community.
 They follow [Project Jupyter's Code of Conduct](https://jupyter.org/conduct/).

-Project Jupyter's Code of Conduct mentions that events may have additional specifications to ensure that people are kept safe in real-time interactions.
-For Jupyter accessibility workshops, we would like to specify the following:
+As per Project Jupyter's Code of Conduct - events may have additional specifications to ensure that people are kept safe in real-time interactions.
+For Jupyter accessibility workshops, we the following addendums to the Code of Conduct have been made and will be enforced

 ## Scope and event spaces